Routine Work Business Case Calculator

 OPERATIONAL LOSSES

-Estimate the annual cost of work that failed to meet expectations the first time.
+Estimate the annual cost of work that didn't go as planned.
 Include the cost of correcting errors, recovering from delays, repairing damage, and restoring operations.

 Examples include: